Supportive-IDE/pyguide/README.md

 This extension can only detect issues that are task independent—it cannot detect logic errors or strategic errors that would require knowledge of what you are working on.
 It is intended for beginner programmers so may not work with more advanced concepts and syntax.

 ## Release Notes

+### 0.2.0
+The extension now collects usage data by default unless you disable it in Settings.
+[Read about the research project and the data we collect on our website](https://supportive-ide.hosted.york.ac.uk/participate.html)

 ### 0.1.0
 First release via the extension marketplace.